 Blow drying is known to damage your hair.
 The heat from a dryer can disrupt your hair cuticles and can also put the scalp under strain.

 When you’re blow drying your hair, that’s not all you’re drying out.

 When you blow dry your hair, you’re instantly heating the moisture in both your hair and your scalp.

 This causes a knock-on effect:

-- Water inside the hair fiber can turn to steam and create permanent damage blisters
+- Water inside the hair fibre can turn to steam and create permanent damage blisters

 - The heat can dry out the scalp

 Moisture is essential for your scalp.
-What’s more, your hair’s strength comes from a healthy, moisturised scalp.
+What’s more, your hair’s strength comes from a healthy, moisturized scalp.

 Scalp dryness can be a sign that your skin is out of balance.
 You may experience itching, irritation, and flakes, and your hair can become damaged.